 But who holds most of the part-time jobs?
 Apparently, the proportion of part-time employees in Montgomery County Maryland is significantly higher among women (18%), in comparison to men (3%).
 In other words, the accumulative gap between men and women throughout their careers, as they gain tenure, may stem from their assignment in full and part-time jobs.
 In a Linear regression model that explains the annual salary by gender, assignment, and tenure, the gender is not a significant predictor, as opposed to the other variables: tenure and assignment.
 Together these variables explain 37% of the variance of annual pay, which is a fair result, but still, other factors impact it too.
 Positions and occupations may be among those factors.

 Indeed, a critical reader may raise a question about the male’s and female’s occupation.
 The dataset includes some occupations with both genders and other occupations with only men or women.
-I repeated the whole analysis after screening out those male’s and female’s occupations, and I got similar results.
+I repeated the whole analysis after screening out those male and female occupations, and I got similar results.
 Yes, analysis within each occupation is also needed.
 However, there are 390 occupations in this dataset, so I prefer to leave this task to People Analysts in Montgomery County Maryland.
+(For dynamic charts of this case study, by departments for example, please visit my GitHub)